xslingcn/LLM_PoliLean/README.md

 - `-j`, `--json`: Enables saving the computed scores and results to a JSON file.
 - `-c`, `--csv`: Enables saving the computed scores and results to a CSV file.
 > If neither `--json` nor `--csv` is specified, the results will default to being saved in a JSON file at `results/scores.jsonl`.

+## Credits
+I greatly appreciate the amazing work by Shangbin et al. in [***From Pretraining Data to Language Models to Downstream Tasks: Tracking the Trails of Political Biases Leading to Unfair NLP Models***](https://arxiv.org/abs/2305.08283) that largely inspired this project.

 ## License
 This project is open-sourced under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) License.
 Feel free to use, modify, and distribute it as you see fit.